-What is Equality Ride?
+What is the Soulforce Equality Ride?

 The Equality Ride has been instrumental in challenging and changing unjust policies and attitudes towards students and staff at distinctly Christian colleges and universities with onerous anti-LGBTQ policies since 2005.
 And in this process, we honor the many students and alumni who have boldly organized on campus and taken public leadership when it was risky.

-For those of you who aren’t yet familiar with the Equality Ride, this ongoing project started in 2005 when there were fewer than 10 active and out LGBTQ student groups in the country.
+This ongoing project started in 2005 when there were fewer than 10 active and out LGBTQ student groups in the country.
 Since then, Soulforce has visited 101 schools and contributed to 14 school policy changes and the growth of over 30 student and alumni groups.
 In this time, we led 6 buses on cross-country tours to host workshops, classroom visits, meetings with administrators, and direct action where necessary at colleges, universities, and seminaries.